Fitness (biology)

-Fitness (often denoted $w$ or ω in population genetics models) is the quantitative representation of individual reproductive success.
+Fitness (often denoted $w$ or ω in population genetics models) is a quantitative representation of individual reproductive success.
 It is also equal to the average contribution to the gene pool of the next generation, made by the same individuals of the specified genotype or phenotype.
 Fitness can be defined either with respect to a genotype or to a phenotype in a given environment or time.
 The fitness of a genotype is manifested through its phenotype, which is also affected by the developmental environment.
 The fitness of a given phenotype can also be different in different selective environments.

 With asexual reproduction, it is sufficient to assign fitnesses to genotypes.
 With sexual reproduction, recombination scrambles alleles into different genotypes every generation; in this case, fitness values can be assigned to alleles by averaging over possible genetic backgrounds.
 Natural selection tends to make alleles with higher fitness more common over time, resulting in Darwinian evolution.